eugenia1984/english/glossary.md

 `Let me give you a walkthrough of the process.` -> You will explain each step of the process in detail.

 - **web applications**: refers to software programs that run on a web server and are accessed through a web browser.
 They are an essential part of modern technology, allowing users to perform functions or access services over the internet.

+- **we've got**: the phrase we've got is often used to mean we have or we have obtained.
+The word got here is used in an informal way to indicate possession or to emphasize that an issue has been identified.

 - **well**: is often used to mean in good health or in a good condition.
 For example, Are you feeling well today? is asking if someone is in good health.